 - align the new information with existing environment recovery surveys.

 The BioBlitz events will be evenly spread between burnt and unburnt areas using a paired design sampling approach along the fire boundary.
 These events would involve both scientists and the general public.
-More details (including how you can sign up to participate) will be posted as the dates and locations are set.

 Priority insect digitisation